bcgov/platform-developer-docs/src/docs/app-monitoring/Sysdig-Monitoring-Guidline-for-shared-services-and-apps.md

 #### SLO
 The definition of s SLO is a service level objective: a target value or range of values for a service level that is measured by an SLI.
-Google has a really [good doc](https://sre.google/workbook/implementing-slos/#:~:text=For%20example%2C%20if%20you%20have,50%25%20of%20the%20error%20budget.) for how to gets the start. what you want to promise your customers is deciding how reliable you want your service to depend on what your customers expect.
+Google has a really [good doc](https://sre.google/workbook/implementing-slos/#:~:text=For%20example%2C%20if%20you%20have,50%25%20of%20the%20error%20budget.) for how to gets the start.
+I will also covers a bit more for how to calculate Error Budge in the End of this documentation.

+what you want to promise your customers is deciding how reliable you want your service to depend on what your customers expect.
 For example, if your SLA states that your customers will receive a response to each request they make in 300 milliseconds, then perhaps your SLO should state that the response will be returned in 200 milliseconds.
 Choosing an appropriate SLO is hard.
 Once we have SLA that we know can make our users happy, SLO is like the bottom line of our promise.
 Therefore, it is in our best interest to catch an issue before it beaches our SLA so that you have time to fix it.
 And this promise often comes up with consequences if we break it.
 Again, I will use the Registry as an example and the period is for each month:

-* Retrieving all product information from DB should be less than 8 sec.
+* Retrieving all products information on dashboard should be less than 5 sec.
-* Retrieving 30 product information from DB should be less than 2 sec.
+* Retrieving 30 products information on dashboard should be less than 2 sec.
 * Web, API, and DB should be up 99.5% of the time
-* DB should have a backup every 30 mins
+* DB should have a backup every 30 min)
-* Provisioner jobs can be completed within 40 mins
+* Automation jobs for OCP Project Set change requests jobs can be completed within 40 mins

 The reason for breaking those objects or booking maintenance windows needs to be announced in [#internal-devops-registry](https://chat.developer.gov.bc.ca/group/internal-devops-registry).

+**The frequency of backups** (e.g., every 30 minutes) relates directly to a system's Recovery Point Objective (RPO), which is a key metric in disaster recovery and business continuity planning. **RPO** defines the maximum acceptable amount of data loss measured in time.
+It answers the question: "How much data can we afford to lose before it impacts business operations?".
+The reason that I setit up for 30 mins is becuase of the unique of Registry app.
+Registry will "Backup" most of its important data in github repos, and the time for provisioner to process each request is normally less than 30 minutes.

+**Why is this Important?**
+Determining an appropriate RPO is crucial for business continuity planning.
+If data is lost:

+* *With a 30-minute RPO*: The team can restore data up to the point of the last backup, which would be a maximum of 30 minutes prior to the incident.
+* *Without a defined RPO (or with infrequent backups)*: The team risks significant data loss, which could have severe business implications, from financial losses to reputational damage.

+A backup every 30 minutes matches an RPO of 30 minutes.
+This would be suitable for systems where up to 30 minutes of data loss is acceptable in the event of a disaster.
+Determining the right RPO (and thus backup frequency) should be based on business needs and the potential impact of data loss.

 #### SLIs

 SLI golden signals include request latency, availability, error rate, and system throughput.
-Those matrices define what it means for the system to be “healthy”.
+Those matrices define what it means for the system to be “healthy”. and Understanding the relationship and distinction between SLIs,SLOs, and SLAs is crucial.

+While there are numerous methods to quantify an SLI, each offers its unique advantages and limitations.
+These methods are often referred to as SLI Implementations.
+To illustrate, let's consider the metric of page-loading time.
+This SLI could be implemented through various means, such as:

+* Utilizing the latency field within the application server's request log.
+* Leveraging metrics provided directly by the application server.
+* Extracting metrics from a load balancer positioned ahead of the application servers.
+* Deploying a black-box monitoring service that  tests how long our system takes to respond.
+* Using code in the user's web browser that tells us how fast the page loaded for them.

 The registry has the following monitoring standards built based on those four aspects.

-* Number of successful HTTP requests / total HTTP requests (success rate) should be greater than 99.99%
-* The response time per request should be less than 300ms
-* Web and API resources utilization (used/requested) should be less than 80%
+**1.Dashboard Load Time for Normal Users:**
+  * **SLI**: 99.8% of the product entries retrieved from the registry will be accurate and up-to-date.
+  * **Reason**: Accurate data is vital for users and systems relying on the registry.
+Ensuring the highest data accuracy minimizes errors and ensures trust in the system.
+**2.Response Time for Data Retrieval::**
+  * **SLI**: 99.5% of data retrieval requests from the registry will be completed in less than 500ms.
+  * **Reason**: Users expect a snappy response when querying the registry.
+A fast retrieval ensures user satisfaction and efficient downstream operations.
+**3.Dashboard Load Time for Normal Users:**
+  * **SLI**: 98% of approved product provisioning requests will be successfully processed without errors.
+  * **Reason**:  Users rely on the system to provision products seamlessly.
+A high success rate ensures the reliability of the registry's provisioning functionality.

+and etc.

+**Performance Monitoring Tools:** Tools like Prometheus, Grafana, or New Relic can be used to continuously monitor and visualize system performance metrics, including response times.

+**Logging**: Ensure that the Application system logs the time taken for each data retrieval request.
+Analyze these logs periodically or use log aggregation tools like ELK Stack (Kibana, Logstash, and etc) to get insights.

+**Threshold Alerts**: Set up alerts to notify system administrators or engineers when response times exceed the threshold.

-Sysdig and Uptime.com are some tools that I use to get SLI metrics for the Registry
+As for the Registry, Sysdig and Uptime.com are tools that I use to get SLI metrics and setup Alert.

 ### Resources monitoring with Sysdig (Saturation)